mspencedm/Software-Dev-DnD/NPCs/Seraphina.md

 ## Major Story Points

-Seraphina currently posses the [Shard of Dissolution]() in a Box stolen from the Obscurans.
+Seraphina currently posseses the Shard of Dissolution in a Box stolen from the Obscurans.

 The ornate box, discovered by Seraphina in the Sylvan Haven, contains a powerful magical artifact known as the "Shard of Dissolution."
 This mysterious and dangerous item is a crystalline shard that emanates a faint, ominous glow.